Algorithms for FFT Beamforming Radio Interferometers

 \section{Discussion and Conclusions}

 We have developed a formalism for describing beamforming in radio interferometers.
 One aspect that distinguishes our formalism from previous work is that we do not ignore correlations in the visibility-space noise due to the sky or noise coupling between receivers.
 These correlations are more relevant at low frequencies, where the sky signal typically dominates noise, and for compact interferometers where noise coupling is stronger.
 These are exactly the regimes where FFT beamforming will be most used, and so future analyses will need to consider these correlations.
-We have shown in Section~\ref{s:fft_beamforming} that FFT beamforming---which is equivalent in its information content to redundant visibility stacking---does not preserve the sky information content of the full $n^2$ correlation.
+We have shown in Section~\ref{s:fft_beamforming} that FFT beamforming---which is equivalent in its information content to redundant visibility stacking---does not strictly preserve the sky information content of the full $n^2$ correlation.
 This is because both the sky and noise coupling induce noise correlations between the visibilities that depend upon which antennas participate in the visibilities.
 This is true even amongst visibilities that are perfectly redundant, in that they have the same expectation value from both sky and noise.
 As such, a simple stack of redundant visibilities that ignores these correlations is sub-optimal.
-To get an idea of how severe the information loss could be, we have considered toy models where visibilities are dominated by a single sky structure resolved by roughly half the baselines.
-We find, that the increase in uncertainty on the stacked visibilities can be of order unity compared to an optimally weighted stack.
-However, the information loss remains to be quantified for a realistic sky and instrument.